ohsu-comp-bio/vrs_anvil_toolkit/README.md

 The above is an example using an example vcf.
 Replace the `--vcf_out` and `vrs_pickle_out` here with your desired output file path, where the output vcf can be BCF (`vcf.gz`) or VCF (`vcf`)

+Also, see the [VRS Annotator workflow](https://dockstore.org/workflows/github.com/ohsu-comp-bio/vrs-annotator/VRSAnnotator:main?tab=info) on Dockstore for a way to do this on Terra.

 ### Contributing